 Once you’ve got happy customers, put someone in charge of online reviews:

-Any way you do it, reach out to all of your customers and ask them if they’ll do you a favor and post an online review.
+Any way you do it, reach out to your customers, ask them if they’ll do you a favor, and post an online review.

 Once you get a review, respond to it.